silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/04_Form_Security.md

 ## Data disclosure through HTTP Caching (since 4.2.0)

-Forms, and particularly their responses, can contain sensitive data (such as when data is pre-populated or re-posted due to validation errors).
+Forms, and particularly their responses, can contain sensitive or user-specific data.
+Forms can prepopulate submissions when a form is redisplayed with validation errors, and they by default contain CSRF tokens unique to the user's session.
 This data can inadvertently be stored either in a user's browser cache or in an intermediary cache such as a CDN or other caching-proxy.
-If incorrect `Cache-Conrol` headers are used, private data may be cached and accessible publicly through the CDN.
+If incorrect `Cache-Control` headers are used, private data may be cached and accessible publicly through the CDN.

 To ensure this doesn't happen SilverStripe adds `Cache-Control: no-store, no-cache, must-revalidate` headers to any forms that have validators or security tokens (all of them by default) applied to them; this ensures that CDNs